pelilegacy/articles/_posts/2015-05-23-onko-deus-ex-paras-koskaan-tehty-peli.markdown

 Tässä kohtaa pelin skriptattu älyttömyys muodostuu Walkerin mukaan todelliseksi ongelmaksi.

-<blockquote>Much as how I was accused of murder for walking through the wrong door at the start, here I was without a sibling because I’d taken the sensible route out of the hotel once I’d assured Paul’s safe exit.
+> Much as how I was accused of murder for walking through the wrong door at the start, here I was without a sibling because I’d taken the sensible route out of the hotel once I’d assured Paul’s safe exit.
 Come on, scripting!
 How can you not have seen that as a secure route for Paul’s life?
 Sure, if I’ve left him in a building full of armed lunatics – as I so cowardly did in 2000 – then yes, he’d be dead.
-But this is stupid.</blockquote>
+But this is stupid.

 Toisena outoutena Hong Kongissa Maggie Chow'n asunnolla voi löytää pelin tehokkaimman lyömäaseen, Dragon's Tooth -miekan, ennen kuin narratiivi on edes esitellyt sitä.
 Tällaisten ongelmien todennäköisyys kasvaa usein lineaarisesti pelaajalle suodun vapauden lisääntyessä.
 Deus Ex on peli, joka on hyvin helppo rikkoa.

-<blockquote>_My_ experience of playing Chow’s apartment was a bit silly.
-It was obvious she was lying, I accidentally found a secret base and stumbled on a sword I wasn’t yet looking for, and then got out before it could have a narrative impact on me.</blockquote>
+> My experience of playing Chow’s apartment was a bit silly.
+It was obvious she was lying, I accidentally found a secret base and stumbled on a sword I wasn’t yet looking for, and then got out before it could have a narrative impact on me.

 Näiden lisäksi pelaajan tekemiä valintoja erityisesti voimankäytön suhteen kommentoidaan hyvin tarkasti aina siihen saakka, kunnes JC Denton loikkaa tarinassa alun vastapuolta näytelleen National Secessionist Forces -järjestön puolelle.
 Tämän jälkeen peli ei välitä eteneekö pelaaja varjojen kautta väistäen vai kaiken vastarinnan tieltään lakaisten.